 IoT Technology: An Inevitable Aspect in Real Estate Management

 Though the term, Internet of Things (IoT) was coined over twenty years ago, its relevance in today’s market is more than ever.
 While consumer-oriented IoT devices have gained more popularity today, it’s the enterprise-level adoption of the technology that’s destined to have a bigger impact across industries.
-The Customer real estate (CRE) industry is uniquely positioned to implement this technology with the use of efficient IoT enabled building management systems to enhance a building’s performance and ultimately deliver an enhanced building user experience.
+The Commercial Real Estate (CRE) industry is uniquely positioned to implement this technology with the use of efficient IoT enabled building management systems to enhance a building’s performance and ultimately deliver an enhanced building user experience.
 A recent smart city forecast by Mordor Intelligence states the smart cities market was valued at USD 739.78 billion in 2020 and is expected to reach USD 2036.10 billion by 2026 and grow at a CAGR of 18.22% over the forecast period (2021 – 2026).
 The increase in the adoption of green technology will drive the market in the forecast period.
 It also mentions how leveraging Artificial Intelligence (AI) through the Internet of Things (IoT) will continue to unlock opportunities within cities, including autonomous vehicles, adaptive energy systems, and even smart healthcare.

 Additionally, as per research by Gartner, smart commercial buildings will be the highest user of the Internet of Things (IoT) until 2017, after which smart homes will take the lead with just over 1 billion connected things in 2018.
 Other than allowing CRE to expose wide segments of the universal population to IoT technology, these advancements will provide property owners to have direct relationships with the users.
 This would lead to building relationships with customers as well as strengthening tenant engagement.